XENODU Virtual Environments

 Sensory Space

-Interactive Experience Pods
+Interactive Pods

 BBC Public Outreach

-Through the use of motion sensor controllers, LED mood lighting and immersive audio-visual technology, these free-standing installations have offered a fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and opinions.
+immersive audio-visual technology, motion sensor controllers and LED mood lighting, these free-standing pods have offered a fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and opinions.

 Student Experiential Learning

-One of our sensory spaces has proven popular with young students at City Academy in Norwich who have been queuing up to engage with poetry through its integrated video display, special effects visuals and surround-sound audio.
+One of our pods has proven popular with young students at City Academy in Norwich who have been queuing up to engage with poetry through its immersive video display, special effects visuals and surround-sound audio.

-Year 9 student, Ellie Ireland, describes her experience; "Sometimes poetry can be mega-boring but the 'pod' is a fun, modern way to learn, understand and enjoy poetry.
-Stepping inside the 'pod of wonder' feels like stepping into the diary room of Big Brother.
+Year 9 student, Ellie Ireland, describes her experience; "Sometimes poetry can be mega-boring but the pod is a fun, modern way to learn, understand and enjoy poetry.
+Stepping inside the pod of wonder feels like stepping into the diary room of Big Brother.
 It really does bring poetry to life and allows you to explore poetry in a way you never have before, interpreting feelings and meanings.
 As soon as you step in, a sensor is activated and a voice starts talking to you.
 You get asked questions about what you think of the poetry and how you feel about learning new poems.
 Who would have thought teenagers would be queuing up to learn about poetry?"

 Nigel Youngman, Vice Principal at City Academy Norwich said; "This has been an exciting opportunity for us to look at the power of technology in helping our pupils to explore creativity.
 Working with new technologies gives our pupils wonderful possibilities and with Digital Technology as our specialism, it is precisely the sort of creative project we should be doing."